spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/shape-metric-computation/csa-pmj.rst

 CSA computation
 ---------------

-Second, we compute CSA from a ditstance from the PMJ.
+Second, we compute CSA from a distance from the PMJ.

 .. code:: sh